jaimeilustre/restaurant-data/README.md

     npm install react router dom
     npm install axios
     ```
-5. From there, proceed with creating the app with all the requirements you need to meet
+5. From there, proceed with the app with all the requirements you need to meet

 ## Steps to run the app locally

 1. Fork this repo and clone it
-2. Navigate to this directory and run the following codes:
+2. Navigate to this directory and run the following code to install the relevant dependencies:
     ``` bash
     npm install
     code .
     ```
-3. Once opened, install the foloowing dependency:
-    ``` bash
-    npm install react router dom
-    npm install axios
-    ```
-4. Once all the dependencies in the previous step have been installed, run the app locally with the following code:
+3. Once done, run the app locally with the following code:
     ``` bash
     npm run dev
     ```